djacobs7/writeright/_posts/2013-11-15-i-want-this.md

+---
+layout: post
+---
-I want this and you won't let me have it
+Iwant this and you won't let me have it

 My goal is to write a television show, novel or short story or short film.